Environmental Monitoring Methods

-Waste water sampling is also like stack monitoring as liquids are also irregular like gases.
-In waste water sampling samples are taken from different cross section points for sample to be representative of source.
-Sampling from vertical pipes is less liable to affected by deposition of solids as compared to horizontal pipes.
+The wastewater sampling procedure is also like stack monitoring as liquids are also irregular like gases.
+In wastewater sampling samples are taken from different cross-section points for a sample to be representative of the source.
+Sampling from vertical pipes is less liable to affected by the deposition of solids as compared to horizontal pipes.

-Whenever there is variation of effluents with time then grab samples or auto samplers are used to get more representative sample.
-Grab sampling is one of traditional environmental monitoring methods.
+Whenever there is a variation of effluents with time then grab samples or auto samplers are used to get a more representative sample.
+Grab sampling is one of the traditional environmental monitoring methods.

 Solid Waste Monitoring

-Solid waste are more inhomogeneous than gases and liquids.
-Solid waste are generated after waste water treatment, remained residue from municipal furnace, wastes from coal fired from power plants.
-In Solid waste sampling composite sampling method is used to get more representative sample.
+Solid waste is more inhomogeneous than gases and liquids.
+Solid waste is generated after wastewater treatment, remained residue from the municipal furnace, wastes from coal-fired from power plants.
+In Solid waste sampling composite sampling method is used to get a more representative sample.

 Ambient Environmental Monitoring

-Site selection in environmental monitoring is very important as it directly affect the samples and results.
+Site selection in environmental monitoring is very important as it directly affects the samples and results.

 There are many types of sampling methods are available for Air, Water and Soil.
 We will see only those which are used widely.

-In this method based on type of pollutants needs to monitored filtration method is selected.
+In this method based on the type of pollutants needs to monitored filtration method is selected.

-This is a very simple environmental monitoring method to air sampling.
-In this process a open container is placed in open outdoor area which is free from overhead obstructions.
-This method is widely used to determine fallout or dust fall in particular area.
+This is a very simple environmental monitoring method for air sampling.
+In this process, an open container is placed in an open outdoor area which is free from overhead obstructions.
+This method is widely used to determine the fallout of dust fall in a particular area.

-This method is very simple, does not required electrical power or moving parts.
-Only disadvantage is lack of precision and inability to distinguish peak dust fall as entire sampling period may go till 30 days.
+This method is very simple, does not require electrical power or moving parts.
+The only disadvantage is lack of precision and inability to distinguish peak dust fall as the entire sampling period may go till 30 days.

-The adsorption of gases is surface phenomenon.
-Gas molecules are deposited on the surface of solid Surface.
-Materials like activated carbon, silicagel, alumina etc. are used in adsorption process.
+The adsorption of gases is a surface phenomenon.
+Gas molecules are deposited on the Solid Surface.
+Materials like activated carbon, silica gel, alumina etc. are used in the adsorption process.

-In composite sampling sample is collected from different locations,different time to make sample more representative of source.
-This type of sampling method gives an average condition of presence of pollutants.
+In composite sampling, the sample is collected from different locations, different time to make the sample more representative of the source.
+This type of sampling method gives an average condition of the presence of pollutants.

 Do you know new environmental monitoring methods which are not listed here?
 Let us know by commenting below.